Three Extraordinary Days in Juneau, Alaska

 Top excursions in Juneau

 You haven’t truly seen Juneau unless you’ve gone into the wild.
-The flora and fauna here is out-of-this-world, and you’re sure to encounter something you’ve never seen before on a guided excursion in Juneau.
+The flora and fauna here are out-of-this-world, and you’re sure to encounter something you’ve never seen before on a guided excursion in Juneau.

 For many, the Mendenhall Glacier is the main event.
 If you’re feeling daring, you can canoe paddle to the glacier and take a hike on it.
 Or you can try an icefield tour by helicopter that brings you up close to the glacier.